Pokémon: The First Movie: Box office

 In Japan, it was the second-highest-grossing domestic film of 1998, earning a distribution income of ¥4.15 billion, and grossing a total of ¥7.6 billion.

 In the U.S. box office, Pokémon: The First Movie was an instant commercial success, debuting at number one and earning $10.1 million on its Wednesday opening day.
-This day is commonly referred to as the "Pokéflu" because so many children missed school to see the film, much to the chagrin of educators.
+This day is commonly called the "Pokéflu" because so many children missed school to see the film, much to the chagrin of educators.
 This was the biggest animated film opening for any film in the history of Warner Bros.
 The film remained the only anime film to top the U.S. box office until 2021's Demon Slayer: Kimetsu no Yaiba – The Movie: Mugen Train.
 During its first weekend, it grossed $31 million and went on to generate a total of $50.8 million since its Wednesday launch in 3,043 theaters, averaging to about $10,199 per venue over the three-day span.
-It also held the record for being the animated feature with the highest opening weekend in November outside of the Thanksgiving holiday.
-Despite a 59.72% drop in its second weekend to $12.5 million, the film made $67.4 million within 12 days.
-It closed on February 27, 2000, earning $85.7 million in North America, and $77.9 million in other territories.
+It also held the records for being the animated feature with the highest opening weekend in November outside of the Thanksgiving holiday and for a non-Disney animated film, both of which were previously held by The Rugrats Movie in 1998.
+Despite a 59.72% drop in its second weekend to $12.5 million and dropped to third place behind Sleepy Hollow and The World Is Not Enough the film made $67.4 million within 12 days.
+It remained in third place during its third weekend, Thanksgiving weekend, behind The World Is Not Enough and Toy Story 2.
+It closed on February 27, 2000, earning $85.7 million in North America and $77.9 million in other territories.
 It is the highest-grossing anime film in the United States and the fourth highest-grossing animated film based on a television show worldwide.
 It was also the highest-grossing film based on a video game at the time, until 2001's Lara Croft: Tomb Raider.
 Commercially, Takeshi Shudo states the film fared better overall in the U.S. than it did in its home country.
+As of September 2025, the film's United States box office total is estimated to have been $190.7 million when adjusted for inflation.

 In the United Kingdom, the film grossed £10.8 million at the box office.
 It is also the highest-grossing Japanese film in France and Germany, where it sold 2,224,432 and 3,222,452 box office admissions, respectively.
 In total, the film's worldwide box office gross was $172,744,662 (¥19 billion).